Azure-Samples/quote-of-the-day-dotnet/README.md

 - Install & start Docker Desktop  <https://docs.docker.com/engine/install>
 - Ensure you have the required permissions to deploy into the target Azure subscription.
 Either of the below sets of roles can be used:
   - Owner
-  - Contributer & User Access Administrator
+  - Contributor & User Access Administrator

 ## Use Azure Developer CLI